Front-Grodno/Front-Grodno-JS-course-2021/modules/css/README.md

     Topics with questions:
     1. CSS basics
       a.
-Cascading Style Sheets what is it.
+Cascading Style Sheets what is it?
       b.
 Classes.
       c.
 Selectors.
       d.
-How is specificity calculated.
+How is specificity calculated?
       e.
-Which CSS properties can be inherited.
+Which CSS properties can be inherited?
     2. Text styles
       a.
-How we can add styles to text.
+How we can add styles to text?
       b.
-What units do you know in CSS.
+What units do you know in CSS?
+      c.
+CSS Animations.
     3. Block elements
       a.
-What is it CSS layout.
+What is it CSS layout?
       b.
-What is the difference between a pseudo-class and a pseudo-element.
+What is the difference between a pseudo-class and a pseudo-element?
       c.
-How does float work.
+How does float work?
       d.
 How many positions in CSS do you know?
-What's the difference.
+What's the difference?
       e.
-What is Flexbox, how to use it.
+What is Flexbox, how to use it?
       f.
-What is Responsive Web Design and why do you need it.
+What is Responsive Web Design and why do you need it?

 ## Practice
 *Task:* Add styles to your prepared HTML CV page from previous module: